RetroPinUpgrade/Stars2020-21/README.md

 Note: This code has a dependency on BallySternOS - it won't build without those files.
 They're located in a repository here: https://github.com/BallySternOS/BallySternOS
+The base library is separated from this implementation so that it can be used by multiple projects without needing to be updated multiple times.
+For best results, always get all files (both the base library and the Stars2020 files) each time you build.
 Read on for basic instructions on how to build this code.

 ### To use this code